KameJo78/KameJo_Resume2022/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; If your organization is seeking a skilled and experienced personnel candidate, I would appreciate the opportunity to discuss your needs and objectives with you.
 The training and skills described within the accompanying resume will illustrate the value that I can bring to your team.
 I possess highly professional skills like communication, interpersonal, technical skills and qualifications that would surely benefit the progress of your company.
 Therefore, it would be very beneficial for us to communicate further.

-&nbsp;&nbsp;&nbsp;&nbsp; I am seeking a goal-oriented position within a well-established organization.
-I desire a REMOTE position; I can assure you my eagerness and desire to contribute my services to those who are excelling in this industry and those who are adhering to the COVID-19 pandemic containment initiatives for the welfare and wellbeing of their employees and customer base alike is unmatched.

-&nbsp;&nbsp;&nbsp;&nbsp; I believe that my experience is in line with your needs.
-If you are looking for a dependable, results-oriented professional with a solid performance track, I would be interested in speaking with you to discuss the value that my strengths and experience can bring to your search.
-I can be reached in confidence via email address or phone number above and look forward to hearing from you.

 &nbsp;&nbsp;&nbsp;&nbsp; Thank you for taking the time to consider my application.